AdityaVSM/AdityaVSM/README.md

 - 👨🏽‍💻 I’m currently studying @BMSCE (ISe)
-- 🌱 I’m currently learning kotlin and firebase
+- 🌱 I’m currently learning Machine learning
+- 💻 I'm currently a research intern at Samsung PRISM working on a project based on language processing
-- 🤔 I’m looking for help for my future android projects
+- 🤔 I’m looking for help for from any ML enthusiasts
 - 💬 Ask me about anything related to Java, C++, C, Python, HTML, CSS.(After googling it 😜😌)
 - ⚡️ Fun-Fact: I sleep at 6am 🙃
 - 🎿 Hobbies other than coding : Reading blogs, Playing Chess , Gaming, reading books 🤔🤖..